7 Common Samsung Galaxy S9 and S8 Problems, Solved!

 Note that the Suggested apps are ones specifically developed to support Edge lighting.
 Despite setting other apps to use Edge lighting, they still may not work with it depending on the app and the type of notifications it sends.

 Enjoy Your Samsung Galaxy, Now Fixed!

-Now it’s time to enjoy your phone!
-Check out our list of must-try features of the Galaxy phones, like the voice recorder and blue light filter.
+Now it’s time to enjoy your device!
+Customize your Samsung phone with our tips and check out our list of must-try features of the Galaxy phones , like the voice recorder and blue light filter.

 Affiliate Disclosure: By buying the products we recommend, you help keep the site alive.
 Read more.